 Mathematical methods, models and modelling

-Solve real problems by discovering how they're transformed into mathematical models and learning the solution methods.
-This module covers classical mechanical models and non-mechanical models such as population dynamics, methods including vector algebra, differential equations, calculus (including several variables and vector calculus), matrices, methods for three-dimensional problems, and numerical methods.
-Teaching is supported and enhanced by the use of a computer algebra package.
+Solve real problems by finding out how they are transformed into mathematical models and learning the methods of solution.
+This module covers classical mechanical models as well as some non-mechanical models such as population dynamics; and methods including vector algebra, differential equations, calculus (including several variables and vector calculus), matrices, methods for three-dimensional problems, and numerical methods.
+Teaching is supported and enhanced by use of a computer algebra package.
+This module is essential for higher level study of applied mathematics.
+To study this module you'll need a sound knowledge of mathematics as developed in Essential mathematics 1 (MST124) and Essential mathematics 2 (MST125) or equivalent.

 Course facts